How Truly Natural Healing Actually Works

 body, both machines and structures require maintenance; but, UNLIKE

-the body, there's nothing humans make that can fully repair and
+the body, nothing humans make can fully repair and maintain itself.

-associated needs closely resemble those of a building.
-Think, for
+resemble those of a building.
+Compare, for example, a very large

-complex.
-While some maintenance goes on even during business hours,
+maintenance goes on even during business hours, such as patrolling

 While this latter process greatly extends the usefulness (and,